javeriaj79/Task-Disease-Prediction-Machine-Learning/README.md

 - Libraries: scikit-learn, pandas, numpy, matplotlib (optional for plotting)

 ## Results :
 Each model's accuracy was assessed on both training and test datasets.
 Confusion matrices were generated for each classifier to visualize their performance.
+Overall, the findings provide valuable insights into improving predictive accuracy.

 ## Contributing :
 Contributions are always welcome!
 Feel free to fork this repository, and submit a pull request to share your improvements with the community.